CDCgov/phdi-azure/docs/execution-guide.md

 1. Copy and paste the below command into the terminal and hit enter.
 This uses the bearer token from above to authenticate and search for the "John Doe" user: <pre>RESPONSE=$(curl -X GET --header "Authorization: Bearer $token" "https://$FHIR_SERVER.azurehealthcareapis.com/Patient?family=DOE&given=JOHN")</pre>
 1. Finally, copy and paste the below command into the terminal and hit enter.
 This pretty-prints the JSON response showing that John Doe was found in the VXU message.
 After you're done reviewing the response, press `q` on your keyboard to exit out of the jq tool and return to the terminal. <pre>echo $RESPONSE | jq | less</pre>
 ![azure-fhir-api-response](./images/azure-fhir-api-response.png)

+For other FHIR API calls that you can make in the Cloud Shell, see documentation on [FHIR API Calls](https://github.com/CDCgov/phdi-azure/blob/main/docs/basic-guide-to-fhir-api-calls.md)

 </details>

 ## Additional Examples: Run single and batch VXU messages with expected errors and troubleshoot